holepunchto/pear-docs/README.md

 * [Application-Programming-Interface (API)](./reference/api.md)
 * [Application Configuration](./reference/configuration.md)

+> The Pear runtime uses [Bare](https://github.com/holepunchto/bare) JavaScript runtime, which is a small and modular JavaScript runtime for desktop and mobile.

 ### Guides

 Guides on using the pear runtime to build and share P2P applications.